dmonlineuk/dmonlineuk.github.io/_posts/2024-06-28-my-adventures-in-arch-linux.md

 This is where I learn something new!
 I stumbled upon this tidbit of information when watching a YouTube VOD by [Typecraft](https://www.youtube.com/@typecraft_dev):

-- Some distributions of Linux receive rolling updates, and
+- some distributions of Linux receive rolling updates, and
 - some distributions of Linux are locked into "versions"

-Ah!
+🤔 Ah!
 So when I install Ubuntu, I can choose a specific version, and there is no expectation that it will quietly and surreptitiously upgrade itself to a new version!
 That _might_ be important if you need to know from one day to the next over an extended period of time that the OS and software combination you rely on isn't going to suddenly develop a breaking change!
-That makes the entire LTS vs non_LTS versioning make so much more sense!
+That makes the entire LTS vs non-LTS versioning make so much more sense!

-(I'm just imagining a world where a Windows version could suddenly fundamentally change behavious between updates, glad that _never_ happens ;-) /s)
+(I'm just imagining a world where a Windows version could suddenly fundamentally change behaviours between updates, glad _that never_ happens 😏)

 But if I am a casual, enthusiastic or hobbyist user, maybe there is some merit to trying the rolling-updating distribution...?